choey/networkinkt/README.md

+### WARNING: This is a temporary branch, only left here for ktor support

 # networkinkt

 This is a simple HTTP client for Kotlin.
 It relies on coroutines on both JS & JVM platforms.